semuel1/express-blogpulse/readme.md

   * after your model is created, don't forget to migrate!
   * once you have migrated the model, you can use the `psql` shell to check that everything has gone correctly.

-After your model has been created, **add the associations between comments the articles**.
+Once your model has been created, **add the associations between comments the articles**.
 This will look similar to how authors and articles are related in the existing code in this app.
 Note the associate section in the models for both `article.js` and `author.js`.

 Go ahead and associate your new comments model and the existing article model in a similar fashion.